 Finally, consider other ways to help your sister other than paying for her needs.
 Give her a hand UP instead of a hand-out by offering to pay for classes or job training, instead of keeping her captive by doling out money.
 This only makes your sisters helpless and subservient.

 Did you enjoy this feature?
-If so, please leave a COMMENT below in the comments section below, or contact The Advice Sisters by Email form.
+If so, please leave a COMMENT below in the comments section below.
 You can get your own, private, personal advice by Email.
-Subscribe to The Advicesisters.net Feed, follow Alison Blackman on Twitter @advicesisters and on Facebook.
+You can also contact us on our email form or subscribe to our Feed (right hand side of this page).
+Please also follow our social media.

 Thank you for your interest and your support.